TALHAA23/intelligent-react-components/docs/FormModel.md

 }
 ```

+**Some instruction for Output JSON**

-_The expect and thoughts should be simple string inside double quotes, do not use line breaks, headings, bullets or any such thing._
+- The expect and thoughts should be simple string inside double quotes, do not use line breaks, headings, bullets or any such thing.
+- Keep the JSON clean, avoid adding `\n` and unnecessarily spaces for `JSON.prase` can work with it without any problem.

 ## Preventing Duplicate DOM Elements